haacked/haacked.com/_posts/archived/2004-08-17-girl-power-and-the-women-of-xml.aspx.markdown

 ---
 layout: post
-title: "Girl Power!
-(And the women of XML)"
+title: Girl Power!
+(And the women of XML)
 date: 2004-08-17 -0800
 comments: true
 disqus_identifier: 935
 categories: []
+redirect_from: "/archive/2004/08/16/girl-power-and-the-women-of-xml.aspx/"
 ---

 ![Kill Bill Vol2](/images/killbillvol2.jpg)**Kill Bill**\
  We finished Kill Bill Vol 2 last night and absolutely loved the entire movie.
 By entire movie, I mean part 1 & 2 combined.
 Part 1 was a more